User experience (UX) designers work to optimize the interaction between humans and products. Find out why you should consider a career in UX design.

 3. Analyze what you’ve learned.
 At this stage, you’ll build user personas based on your research to help you identify the most important elements of the product or service.
 Start to map out what the user flow will look like.

 4. Design.
 As you begin to build out the design, you’ll create site maps, wireframes, or prototypes to give you and your team a better idea of what the final product will look like.
 At this stage, a user interface (UI) designer will add in visual or interface elements.

 5. Conduct user testing.
 Validate the design by tracking how real users interact with the product or service (usability testing).
 Identify any problems with the design and develop solutions.

 6. Present your work.
 Deliver the design solution to your client or company.

-UX designers leverage a wide range of hard and soft skills to bring a successful product or service to market (or improve upon an existing product).
+UX designers leverage a wide range of technical and workplace skills to bring a successful product or service to market (or improve upon an existing product).
 Many of these skills transfer from other fields, so even if you’re new to UX design, you’ve likely developed a few already.
 Focus on these essential skills, and you can begin to build a strong foundation for a career.